Pharmacy Technician FAQs

 While actual certification is not included in the curriculum of the Dorsey Schools Pharmacy Technician program, graduates may go on to challenge a certification exam.

 Will your program prepare me for certification?

 Yes, the Dorsey Schools Pharmacy Technician program is designed to prepare students to go on to challenge a certification exam.

 Is your school accredited?

-The current tuition for the Dorsey Schools Pharmacy Technician program can be accessed by clicking here.
+The current tuition and fees for the Dorsey Schools Pharmacy Technician program can be accessed by clicking here.

 What is included in my tuition?